 Introduction:

 The Earth is facing an urgent climate crisis, characterized by rising temperatures, extreme weather events, and escalating risks to ecosystems and human well-being.
 While efforts to mitigate greenhouse gas emissions and transition to sustainable practices are crucial, the complexity and urgency of the climate challenge warrant a comprehensive exploration of potential solutions.
 This paper argues in favor of geoengineering research as a valuable avenue for understanding and developing strategies to address climate change.
+Good!

 Tackling Urgent Climate Risks: